floriandeboissieu/simplestac/README.md

 pip install git+https://forgemia.inra.fr/umr-tetis/stac/simplestac
 ```

-## Known issues
+__Known issues:__

-On Windows, the installation of `simplestac` may end with an error due to `Filename too long` in `stac-static`, a dependency of `simplestac`.
+The installation of `simplestac` on Windows may end up with an error due to `Filename too long` at `stac-static` installation,
+a dependency of `simplestac`.
 Git can be configured to manage such filenames:
 ```shell
 git config --system core.longpaths true
 ```